 4. Create an email drip campaign

 Once you have generated a substantial amount of leads, it is time to start an email drip campaign.
-That email campaign will help nurture leads and inform them about the industry, educate about your products or services, and share valuable information that the email recipients would find useful.
+That email campaign will help nurture leads and inform them about the industry, educate them about your products or services, and share valuable information that the email recipients would find useful.

 When designing an email drip campaign, it is important to pre-plan all the content and timing of the emails.
 The sales funnel should dictate some of the content.
-Moreover, for timing and frequency of the emails, we suggest testing and optimizing as you move along.
+Moreover, for the timing and frequency of the emails, we suggest testing and optimizing as you move along.

 5. A tripwire offer

 Eventually, you will have to start selling to your email subscribers.
 There are two ways of doing that: